charlesgchen/AuroraChecker/app/src/main/java/com/example/aurora_checker/AuroraBackend.md

 ### `getGScale(double kp)`

-This method returns a G Scale number for the Kp value `kp`.
+This method returns a G Scale integer for the Kp value `kp`.
+It returns `-1` if `kp` is invalid.

 ### `activeOn(ZonedDateTime datetime)`

 This method returns a string on how active an aurora is on the given `datetime`.
+It returns `no` if `info` or `datetime` is insufficient.

 ### `activeTonight(ZonedDateTime datetime)`

 This method modifies `tonight` so that it will contain all the hours that the aurora will be active.
 It returns `void`.
+It uses the previous methods as helpers.
+This should be the one you are looking for.

 ## Usage